Treasury Bills (T-bills) In Nigeria

 When is the interest paid?

 Please understand that you get your interest credited into your bank account upfront.
-For instance if you buy T-bill worth of #500,000 with an interest rate of 10%, CBN will debit your account with #450,000 leaving a balance of #50,000.
+For instance if you buy T-bill worth of #500,000 with a current treasury bill interest rate of 10%, CBN will debit your account with #450,000 leaving a balance of #50,000.
 This means your interest of #50,000 has been paid to you upfront.
 When your investment matures, your are still paid your face value of #500,000.
 This shows you were actually paid #550,000 for your investment of #500,000.

 What is a true yield?

+How is interest on treasury bills calculated?
 A True Yield is calculated as the actual return on your investment.
-Using the example above, the initial yield for the N500,000 at 10% is #50,000 However, because your interest is paid upfront your actual true yield is the #50,000 in interest divided by the #450,000 deducted from your account.
+Using the example above, the initial yield for treasury bills Nigeria GTbank on the N500,000 at 10% is #50,000 However, because your interest is paid upfront your actual true yield is the #50,000 in interest divided by the #450,000 deducted from your account.
 That is #50,000/#450,000 which equals 11.11% which is higher than the 10%.
 You can only enjoy true yield when you hold your investment to maturity.

 Is it possible to roll over my T-bill investment?